robert10997/relevant_chunks/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/robertlucy/tokentrim.
-This project is intended to be a safe, welcoming space for collaboration.
+Bug reports and pull requests are welcome on GitHub at https://github.com/robert10997/tokentrim.

 ## License